Your Image Alt Text

 • Animal Production: 100–160 kg/head/year

-• Notes: Early season growth and palatability, ideal for lighter soils.
+• Notes: Early growth; ideal for lighter soils.

 Key Legumes to Complement Tropical Grasses